EQEmu/eqemu-docs-v2/docs/server/logging-system/README.md

 # Logging System

+!!! info

     EQEmu used to have many different logging systems in its past.

     They all were configured differently, all had different configuration formats.

     In 2015 - a much needed massive overhaul to our logging was made and it has been one of the most valuable things to our project to date.

 ## Features

-* Log levels
+* [x] Logging levels (General, Moderate, Detail)
-* Hot-Reload of log settings
+* [x] Hot-Reload of log settings
-* In game, real time server logs
+* [x] In game, real time server logs
-* Debug levels
-* Categories (Spells, Merchants, Loot etc.)
+* [x] Categories (Spells, Merchants, Loot etc.)

 ## Output Formats

-* Console
+* [x] Console
-* File
+* [x] File
-* In game (gmsay)
+* [x] In game (gmsay)

-* Can easily be extended to be implemented with other output sinks
+Can easily be extended to be implemented with other output sinks

 ## Debug Levels